harpreetsethi/gettincleaningdatacp/README.md

 File SamsungData.zip is removed while the directory "UCI HAR Dataset" is left untouched in case the user wants to review or load the raw data.

 #####Code Book/Data Dictionary
-Is available in the repo titled [CodeBook.pdf](https://github.com/harpreetsethi/gettincleaningdatacp/blob/master/CodeBook.pdf)
+Is available in the repo titled [CodeBook.pdf](https://github.com/harpreetsethi/gettincleaningdatacp/blob/master/CodeBook.pdf).
+Code Book contains the list of columns with expanded description and some sample values.
+As both data sets have the same structure, the column definitions are presented only once.